 - Educate Ohioans on how to reduce energy consumption in their own homes and workplaces

-To get involved with the committee and participate in monthly conference calls, contact the Energy Committee Chair Dave Simons.
+To get involved with the committee and participate in our monthly Tuesday conference calls, contact the Energy Committee Chair Dave Simons.